cormullion/Karnak.jl/docs/src/basics.md

 end 600 400
 ```

 Notice that this matrix, for a Petersen graph, is symmetrical about the top-left/bottom-right diagonal, because, in an undirected graph, a connection from vertex 4 to vertex 5 is also a connection from vertex 5 to 4.
-The vertical sum of each column (and the horizontal sum of each row) is the number of edges shared by that vertex, which is sometimes called the **degree** of the vertex.
+The vertical sum of each column (and the horizontal sum of each row) is the number of edges shared by that vertex, which is usually called the **degree** of the vertex.

 We can provide an adjacency matrix to the graph construction functions to create a graph.
 For example, this matrix recreates the House graph from its adjacency matrix: